-'Bullying' as a topic will be addressed in PSE lessons, Tutor Group sessions and assemblies.
+'Bullying' as a topic will be addressed in PSHE lessons, Tutor Group sessions, assemblies and special focus days and weeks.
 Online safety is also a key aspect of all areas of the curriculum.
 When appropriate we shall refer to specific organisations / resources and draw on their expertise and materials.
 We may also include age / stage-appropriate follow up such as:

-- writing a set of school guidelines with the students - signing a behaviour contract - writing stories or poems or drawing pictures about bullying - reading stories about bullying or having them read in class or school assembly/watching online links directed by staff - making up role-plays - having discussions about bullying and why it matters - assemblies on Safer Internet use and what to do in response to Cyber-bullying.
-There is also a separate E-safety Policy and Acceptable Use Policy.
+- writing a set of school guidelines with the students - signing a behaviour contract - writing stories or poems or drawing pictures about bullying - reading stories about bullying or having them read in class or school assembly / watching online links directed by staff - making up role-plays - having discussions about bullying and why it matters - assemblies on Safer Internet use and what to do in response to Cyber-bullying.
+There is also a separate Acceptable Use and Digital Saftey Policy.